clocktower-protocol/clocktower-docs/docs/whitepaper/v2_whitepaper.md

 | Yearly | 1 - 365 |

 These ranges then need to be converted to unix time.
 The best way to translate the block timestamp incremeting unix number to Gregorian ranges is to use an intermediary incrementing day standard called Julian Days.
-Using the following code the contract can do this translation without Oracles or any other external sources.
+Using the following code the contract can do this translation without Oracles or any other external sources [@bokkypoobah],[@navy].

 ```
 function unixToTime(uint unix) internal pure returns (Time memory time) {